Select a city to narrow your Marijuana Doctors search results.

 If you’re struggling with painful symptoms or a debilitating disease, you have the right to use medical marijuana according to New York’s Compassionate Care Act of 2014.
 The process begins with finding a physician to certify that you’d benefit from the use of cannabis.
 Once confirmed, you can proceed with applying for your New York Department of Health medical marijuana card.

 Although New York legislation is stricter than many states about who qualifies, finding relief is simple for those struggling with approved conditions.
 These include degenerative conditions like multiple sclerosis, Parkinson’s disease and Huntington’s disease.
 Those with AIDs, HIV, PTSD and cancer are also eligible.
-If you struggle with chronic pain, nausea, seizures, opioid depedency and muscle spasms, you could also qualify.
+If you struggle with chronic pain, nausea, seizures, opioid dependency and muscle spasms, you could also qualify.
+Further, any condition for which opioids could be prescribed also qualifies for medical marijuana, according to emergency regulations released by the NY State Department of Health in July 2018.

 Before making an appointment with a marijuana doctor, research which conditions are eligible for cannabis use.